P-J-Looser/Challenges/README.md

 ## Acknowledgments

-I would like to express my gratitude to Meetakoti Joshith and Mamidi Hemanth Kumar for their invaluable assistance during my design development.
+I would like to express my gratitude to **Meetakoti Joshith** and **Mamidi Hemanth Kumar** for their invaluable assistance during my design development.
 Thanks to their support, I was able to gain clarity on various topics related to flexbox and grid layouts.
 I sincerely appreciate their guidance and expertise.
-To show my appreciation, I would like to acknowledge their GitHub IDs: [joshith3501] and [hemanth110702].
+To show my appreciation, I would like to acknowledge their GitHub IDs: joshith3501 and hemanth110702.